mj84/ansible-opnsense-haproxy/README.md

 Limitations
 --------------

 As of now, the following object types cannot be queried directly through the OPNsense API:

 * SSL CAs
 * SSL CRLs
 * SSL Client Certificates

 Since these objects are also addressed through an internal id, these ids are unknown at creation time of an object which references these object types (such as a server object).
 As of now, when one of these parameters should be set, the task for managing e.g. a server needs to run twice:

 1. Create the server object with every parameter but SSL CA, SSL CRL or SSL Client Certificate.
 2. Update the server object and reference these other objects.

 Update 2019-08-26:
 While implementing support for frontend objects, I can get the SSL object id's by retrieving an empty frontend object.
 This functionality needs to be ported to other data types using SSL objects.
+These are:

+* Servers

 Order of lists:
 The included Ansible modules take the order of elements within a list into account (e.g. for linked actions or SSL certificates).
 However, the order of elements in a list, is not always being reflected through the OPNsense API (might be a bug).
 Therefore, only the actual elements in a list are being compared, not the order of elements.
-If the order of elements needs to be changed, I recommend doing a dummy change by adding or removing an element (and reversing that dummy change).
+If the order of elements needs to be changed, I recommend doing a dummy change by adding or removing an element (and reversing that dummy change afterwards).

 Role Variables
 --------------